-Cisco DMP player is an extremely silent system and it requires communication with certain critical systems in the network, such as an IP gateway, Cisco DMM, Web servers, SNM, and NTP.
+Cisco DMP player requires communication with certain critical systems in the network, such as an IP gateway, Cisco DMM, Web servers, SNMP, and NTP.
 To display the digital signage content and synchronize with management servers, Cisco DMP receives more data from the network than transmitting to the network.